Week 5: Advising and Support Network

 Your Academic Advisor

-New Obies are assigned academic advisings they'll meet with during New Student Orientation.
+New Obies are assigned academic advisors they'll meet with during New Student Orientation.
 This person will become one of your most important resources while navigating Oberlin.
 All academic advisors are faculty or staff members invested in holistically supporting you.
-In the conservatory, your studio teacher is often, although not always, your advisor.
+In the Conservatory, your studio teacher is often, although not always, your advisor.
 In the Arts & Sciences, your first academic advisor is a pre-major advisor separate from your summer advisor.

 You will meet with your academic advisor during New Student Orientation.
 At this meeting, you will discuss your course schedule, review your goals for the first semester, and plan ahead for other opportunities that Oberlin offers.
 You will continue to meet with your academic advisor throughout your first semester to discuss academic pathways and strategies for success.
 In addition to supporting you academically, your advisor can help connect you with campus resources, student organizations, and other faculty members whose courses you may be interested in taking.